-Ecopetrol is the leading oil and gas producer in Colombia, accounting for approximately 59% of the country's BOE reserves and 66% of its current BOE production.
-With 1.86 billion BOEs of net proved reserves as of year-end 2011 (75% liquids) and production of approximately 750 MBOE/day (gross before royalties including affiliates) in the first nine months of 2012, Ecopetrol ranks as a mid-sized integrated oil company relative to its larger state oil company peers.
+Ecopetrol is the leading oil and gas producer in Colombia, accounting for approximately 64% of the country's BOE reserves and 66% and 58% of its respective current crude oil and natural gas production.
+With 1.88 billion BOEs of net proved reserves as of year-end 2012 (74% liquids) and production averaging 791,000 BOE/day (gross before royalties including affiliates) in the first nine months of 2013, Ecopetrol ranks as a mid-sized integrated oil company relative to its larger state oil company peers.
 In addition to selling its own production, Ecopetrol purchases and trades the government's royalty crude and a portion of the natural gas that are paid in kind, as well as a portion of third-party production in Colombia.

-In the downstream, Ecopetrol owns all of the country's 330,000 barrels per day (bpd) of crude refining capacity through the 250,000 bpd inland refinery at Barrancabermeja and a smaller 80,000 bpd plant at Cartagena.
-The company produced approximately 292 Mbpd of refined product in the first nine months of 2012 and is the largest wholesale marketer in the Colombia, but does not engage in retail product marketing.
+In the downstream, Ecopetrol owns all of the country's 335,000 barrels per day (bpd) of crude refining capacity through the 250,000 bpd inland refinery at Barrancabermeja and an 80,000 bpd plant at Cartagena, plus other smaller plants.
+The company produced approximately 292,000 bpd of refined product in the first nine months of 2013 and is the largest wholesale marketer in the Colombia, but does not engage in retail product marketing.

-Ecopetrol is also Colombia's largest petrochemical producer, with 500,000 tons per annum of capacity, mainly in polypropylene.
-It also owns and operates directly or in joint ventures more than 8,400 kilometers of crude oil and refined product pipelines, including 100% or majority stakes in four of the largest crude pipelines, which connect field production to the refineries and to wholesale product and export terminals.
+Ecopetrol is also Colombia's largest petrochemical producer, with 500,000 tons per annum of polypropylene capacity.
+It also owns indirectly and operates directly or in joint ventures more than 8,400 kilometers of crude oil and refined product pipelines, including 100% or majority stakes in four of the largest crude pipelines, which connect field production to the refineries and to wholesale product and export terminals.